 Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but, given your circumstances, it is not possible, or it is unreasonable, to obtain services from in-network providers.
-Examples of urgently needed services that the plan must cover out-of-network are: i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
-For example, you need immediate care during the weekend.
+If it is unreasonable given your circumstances to immediately obtain the medical care from an in-network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
+Examples of urgently needed services that the plan must cover out-of-network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from an in-network provider.

-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.
+Cost sharing for necessary urgently needed services furnished out-ofnetwork is the same as for such services furnished in-network.

 When Urgent Care is received outside the United States and its territories (worldwide coverage) you will be responsible for \$110 per incident.
-Network PlatinumSelect will pay the remaining cost per incident up to the maximum \$100,000 every year.
+Network Health Anywhere will pay the remaining cost per incident up to the maximum \$100,000 every year.
 Some facilities may bill Network Health directly, and this is the preferred method, using U.S. dollars.
 Other facilities may require you to pay the full cost of your care, and you will need to ask us to reimburse you for your costs.
 In this situation, you will be required to provide documents that may include a copy of the bill, proof of payment and English-language medical records (charges should be converted to U.S. dollars) for reimbursement up to the maximum of \$100,000.
-Prescription drugs are not covered. \
+Prescription drugs are not covered.
+What you must pay when you get these services